About Visions to Action

 Follow the links for more details regarding the 11 Strategic Sustainability Plan Focus Areas.

 In 2009, the City commenced implementation of the SSP, including the creation of a Sustainability Commission and four Task Forces.
 Council appointed the Sustainability Commission to guide and assist in the implementation of the Strategic Sustainability Plan (SSP).
 The Commission appointed four Task Forces (Economic Development, Water Stewardship, Housing and Affordability and Energy) to address the four SSP Focus Areas prioritized by Council.
-The four Task Force Chairs sit on the Sustainability Commission.

-The Sustainability Commission is assisted by the following contractors:
+The Sustainability Commission is assisted by :

 The Visions to Action Sustainability Commission and Task Forces are guided by a number of key documents and protocols including the City of Rossland Sustainability Commission Bylaw and Task Force Terms of Reference.